RevolutionTech/resume/README.md

 - Launched instances on AWS for Django/MySQL apps with over 70,000 daily active users

 **Full-Stack Engineer** | Sept 2013 – Dec 2013
-<br />A Thinking Ape | 322 Water St, Vancouver, BC, CA
+<br />A Thinking Ape | 322 Water St, Vancouver, BC, Canada

 - Developed new features on Kingdoms at War, a top grossing app on the App Store
 - Created and deployed an improved system for in-game events on a Django backend